-The answer to this question depends on the size of the employer and the total number of employees affected.
-Employers with 100 full-time employees or full-time employee equivalents are governed by the WARN Act which requires that certain notices be provided to employees, employee representatives and governmental units 60 days in advance of plant shutdowns or mass layoffs affecting 50 employees or more.
+Employers with 100 full-time employees or full- time employee equivalents are governed by the WARN Act which requires that certain notices be provided to employees, employee representatives and governmental units 60 days in advance of plant shutdowns or mass layoffs affecting 50 employees or more.
 If the employer has less than 100 employees, the WARN Act does not apply and the employer is free to terminate its employees without notice.
 The employer is also not required to give notice if a layoff or plant closing is the direct result of a natural disaster (i.e., hurricane, flood, earthquake, tornado, storm, drought, or similar effect of nature).
 The WARN Act is quite complex, and the Department of Labor regulations need to be consulted if there is a possibility that WARN applies.
 These regulations are set out at 20 CFR Part 639 and are available on the U.S. Department of Labor web site, www.dol.gov.
+Businesses and employers in Vermont must also comply with the Vermont Notice of Potential Layoffs Act (NPLA).
+21 V.S.A. §411-418.
+The NPLA requires 45 days' notice of a potential mass layoff or business closing to employees, employee representatives, and certain governmental units by an employer that employs 50 or more full time employees, 50 or more part-time employees who work at least 1,040 hours per employee per year, or a combination of those employees.
+This notice is subject to a number of exceptions, including natural disasters.